Survey Methods for Ocean Economic Activity

 Proper follow-up procedures should be planned and implemented in cases of non-response[39].
 Non-response in ocean industry surveys may arise from:

-- Unit non-response -- establishments or households that do not participate at all
+- Unit non-response—establishments or households that do not participate at all

-- Item non-response -- individual questions left unanswered
+- Item non-response—individual questions left unanswered

-Strategies for addressing non-response include:
+Strategies for addressing conventional (non-contact) non-response include:

 Prevention measures: